Foundations

 How to run JavaScript code

 The simplest way to get started is to create an HTML file with the JavaScript code inside of it.
-Type the basic HTML skeleton into a file on your computer somewhere:
+Use the VS Code snippet ! + TAB to create the basic HTML skeleton in a file on your computer somewhere.
+Be sure to include the <script> tag:

 <!DOCTYPE html>